guillemroch/3rd-Person-Fight-Game/README.md

 It also uses the Unity Input Actions system to help with the development.

+## 2. Folder Structure
+- 1-

-## 2. Player Behaviour and Interactions
+## 3. Player Behaviour and Interactions

 For now the main mechanic being implemented is all from Kaladin's powers.
 This includes, Basic Lash, Full Lash and Inverse Lash with the use of Stormlight and a bit of fighting with a spear.